Reworking Tradition: Inside Fintan Mulholland’s Knitwear Practice

 Knitwear designer Fintan Mulholland

 In an age of fast fashion and fleeting trends, Fintan Mulholland’s work offers something slower, more tactile, more thoughtful.
-The County Monaghan born knitwear designer creates sculptural garments and accessories that feel both grounded in heritage and tuned into the future.
+The County Monaghan knitwear designer creates sculptural garments and accessories that feel both grounded in heritage and tuned into the future.
 As he prepares to release his Autumn/Winter '25 collection, we caught up with him to talk about creative intuition, the significance of Irish-made fashion, and the various forms of media that inspire each of his pieces.

 Tell us a bit about yourself and your brand.